-The IJF produces World Ranking Lists (WRL) for individuals and mixed teams, there is also an IJF Nation WRL.
+The International Judo Federation (IJF) produces World Ranking Lists (WRL) for individuals and mixed teams.
+These WRL lists are used for seeding athletes/teams in the draw for ranking events.
+There is also an IJF Nation WRL which shows the total ranking points from each WRL per nation.

 The number of points earned depends on the type of event and how far an athlete/team progresses in the competition.
+In the individual competition, the points are allocated to the athlete in the weight category in which they participate and cannot be transferred to another weight category.
+In the mixed team competition, the points are allocated to the respective nation.